thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

                   master
 ```

-This let you defer synchronizing with the central repository until you were at a convenient break point.
-To publish your changes, you pushed your local `master` branch to the central repository.
-This added all of the local commits that weren’t already in the central `master` branch.
+When you were ready to publish your changes, you pushed your local `master` branch to the central repository.
+This added all of the additional local commits to the `origin/master` branch.

 ```text
               origin/master